hari-kris/scala-codes/learning_scala/README.txt

+Scala Notes
-Contains the assignment problem in the book - Learning Scala - Practial Functional Programming Language for JVM
+Assignment problem in the book - Learning Scala - Practial Functional Programming Language for JVM